-That last reaction always saddens me a little because I think it reveals a fundamental misunderstanding of the radio’s role that, to some degree, persists to this day.
-While it’s true both Radio Free Europe and Radio Liberty – which began as separate stations -- emerged out of organizations covertly funded by the Central Intelligence Agency, any formal involvement of U.S. intelligence ended in the early-‘70s.
-Indeed, neither station was expressly conceived to function as a sovereign broadcaster to promote the interests of the United States (such as, for example, U.S.-funded Voice of America).
+That last reaction always saddens me a little because I think it reveals a fundamental misunderstanding of the radio’s role that persists to this day.
+While it’s true both Radio Free Europe and Radio Liberty – which began as separate stations -- emerged out of organizations covertly funded by the Central Intelligence Agency, any involvement of U.S. intelligence ended in the 1970s.
+Indeed, neither radio station was conceived to promote the interests of the United States (such as, for example, U.S.-funded Voice of America).
 The model for both stations, instead, was RIAS (Rundfunk im Amerikanischen Sektor), the West Berlin-based radio of American occupation forces in Germany after World War II.
 RIAS broadcast in German to audiences in both West and East Berlin and in Soviet-occupied East Germany.
-It functioned, more or less, as a typical, free American radio station and was hugely popular on both sides of the Iron Curtain for precisely that reason.
+It functioned, more or less, as a typical commercial American radio station and was hugely popular on both sides of the Iron Curtain for precisely that reason.

 After I was promoted to deputy managing editor and interacted daily with RFE/RL’s upper management (in both Prague and Washington), I can’t recall ever once being told by a high-level radio exec to report on a story in a particular way – or to give favorable coverage to a certain person, story or country.
-On the contrary, we would have perceived any kind of intrusion like that on our editorial independence as highly unusual and unwelcome.
-We were left largely on our own to compile our own news agendas.
+On the contrary, we would have perceived any kind of intrusion like that as highly unusual and unwelcome.
+We were left largely on our own to compile our own news and feature reports.

 I joined RFE/RL in 1997, long after the move to Prague was complete.
-Sadly, I never experienced life at the station during it's Cold-War heyday, though I heard plenty of war stories over the years from older staff members who made the move from Munich to Prague.
+Sadly, I never experienced life at the station during it's Cold-War heyday in Munich, though I heard plenty of war stories over the years from older staff members who made the move to Prague.

 The English-language newsroom, where I spent most of my time, occupied an enormous, expansive atrium-like space on the building's fourth floor.
 English functioned as the radio's working language, though none of our individual country services broadcast in English.
 Our newsroom was responsible for compiling news reports and writing feature stories that the broadcast services would then translate and use on their own air waves.